 Crisis Management Team Roles and Responsibilities

-The purpose of a crisis management team is to manage and lead individuals, communicate important information to all departments, and analyze the problem and potential damages.
+The purpose of a crisis management team is to lead and coordinate individuals, communicate important information to all departments, and analyze the problem and potential damage.

 Crisis management team roles: